 Choosing an Appliance Repair Service: A Suggestion and a Warning

 Here’s the suggestion.
-When deciding on an appliance repair service to contact, be aware that a local business may offer advantages that a large chain doesn’t.
+When deciding on an appliance repair company to contact, be aware that a local business may offer advantages that a large chain doesn’t.
 Consumer Reports found that local providers tended to be better at fixing appliances properly the first time and that their customers tended to express more customer satisfaction.

 Several factors contribute to these findings.
 A local appliance repair service lives or dies by its reputation while the big chains depend on volume business for their bottom lines.
 The independently owned shop probably sends a technician who lives in the same community he’s serving.
 He or she has a personal reputation to uphold in that community.
 Finally, an independently owned provider has the flexibility to give you exactly what you need.
 The technician from a large chain may well have to operate as stipulated by corporate policy.